Reading Bush in 2025

 Bush worried that mechanized assistance might diminish human capability, but he believed careful design could enhance rather than replace human thinking.
 How has this balance played out?

-On the positive side, modern information tools have freed many professionals from routine information gathering, allowing them to focus on higher-level analysis and creative synthesis.
+On the positive side, modern information tools can free professionals from routine information gathering, allowing a focus on higher-level analysis and creative synthesis.
 The democratization of access to vast knowledge stores has enabled new forms of scholarship and innovation that would have amazed Bush.

-Bush wrote for an elite audience of scientists and professionals, but his vision carried implicit democratic implications.
-The memex would make the inheritance of collective experience more accessible, potentially reducing the advantages conferred by privileged access to information.
+Bush wrote for an elite audience of scientists and professionals.
+The Memex would make the inheritance of collective experience more accessible, potentially reducing the advantages conferred by privileged access to information.
 This democratizing potential has been partially realized through the internet and digital libraries, but it has also been complicated by new forms of information inequality.

-The concentration of “trail blazing” power in the hands of a few major technology companies raises questions Bush did not fully anticipate.
-When a small number of entities control how information is organized, prioritized, and presented, the democratic potential of mechanized memory may be compromised by its oligopolistic control.
+The concentration of “trail blazing” power in the hands of a few major technology companies raises new questions - when a small number of entities control how information is organized, prioritized, and presented, the democratic potential of mechanized memory may be compromised by its oligopolistic control.

 Addressing Modern Readers: Human and Artificial